 Designed with Paris-based media and brand communications agency Publicis Conseil SA, it included visual elements with strong messages focusing on the intrusive use of algorithms, the risk of cybercrime, the loss of privacy and the role of BigTech firms.
 The campaign used Facebook as its digital platform together with Native and Display Advertising Media which all received remarkable performance.

 The campaign aimed to respond to the issue and raise awareness among the general public – sharing the message that cash is the most secure means of A transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee. for everyday purchases as it maintains all forms of privacy and avoids all forms of tracking – unlike its digital counterpart.
 The initial objective was to reach 17 million people but after just five weeks since its launch, the campaign captured the attention of more than 40 million people showing that the topic is raising interest.

 Algorithms, based on your internet browsing history (what you have previously watched, bought, listened to and liked, including what you gave up along the way) constitute a real barrier to your freedom of opinion.
-They influence what you watch, what you buy, and even your choice of friends.
-Moreover, the majority of Internet users find these algorithms too intrusive.
+They influence what you watch, what you buy and even your choice of friends.
+Moreover, the majority of internet users find these algorithms to be too intrusive.

 Protecting the privacy of citizens is an essential condition for democracy.
 If all behavior and movements were to be traced, it would damage democracy.
 A bank statement says more about you than your social media presence or your e-mails.
 The use of cash, thanks to its anonymous nature, allows for financial privacy.